Kasiczek/English-For-designers-/08-summary-details/09-summary-details.md

 I worked with several factors when creating the SCIT logo.
 The first was to connect all the things the company does and incorporate them into a single logo.
-Since the company deals with the connection of water supply systems with information technologies, I tried to connect these things in the logo as well.
+Since the company deals with the connection of water supply systems with information technologies, I tried to connect these things in the logo as well.One factor was water, which was represented by color.
-One factor was water, which was represented by color.
 The connection as such is shown mainly typographically in the logotype.

 ![image](https://user-images.githubusercontent.com/72804674/116232586-a0b45480-a75a-11eb-94a0-f94ec8e9244e.png)